 I would want to say that since I have started deleting my memory cards after each transfer, I have never ran into duplicate images on my computer.
 That is very cool I say !

 To setup a backup strategy read my tutorial on creating an efficient backup strategy for your digital photos.

 Duh!
-Of course, if you don’t transfer duplicates then you won’t have duplicates…you may say.
-However, it’s not very easy to achieve especially if you don’t delete your memory card after each photo transfer.
+Of course, if you don’t transfer duplicate photos then you won’t have duplicate photos…you may say.
+However, it’s very difficult to achieve this goal, especially if you don’t delete your memory card after each photo transfer.

 One good thing that helps you not transfer duplicate files is to use your software to detect duplicates.

-In Picasa for example you can set Picasa so that it will not import duplicate files: under Tools -> Options -> General tab make sure you check the “Detect Duplicates while importing”.
+In Picasa for example you can configure this setting under Tools -> Options -> General tab make sure you check the “Detect Duplicates while importing”.

 Another source of duplication is having your backup drive connected to your software.
 If it is then your software (like Picasa) will show your pictures twice.
 So, make sure your remove your backup drives from the “watched” folders in your software.